gyan-kalra/3D_Printable_F-22Raptor/README.md

 # 3D_Printable_F-22Raptor
-The F-22 Raptor is a well known jet, and I have always been facinated by it.
-It is known for it's stealth, design, and uniqe look.
-It is in my eyes one of the best jets out there.
+The F-22 Raptor is a well known jet and it is known for it's stealth, design, and uniqe look and is one of the best jets out there.
+Apart from it's military capabilities, the F-22 is also extremely manuverable and is able to travel at supersonic speeds without using afterburners.
+I always loved Fighter jets, however the F-22 stood out.
+It is the most deadly, and in my opinion the coolest.
+A few years later, I began to learn to 3D model, and I decided I would model a F-22.
+As my 3D modeling skills improved, I was able to make new things.
+Once I got a 3d printer I worked on this model, and after a while, I was able to make it fully printable, one peice, and a very nice looking model.